MateuszStachurzewski/loadKatas/katas/userJourneyFocused/kata4/README.md

 8. Return to the basket
 9. Submit order

-#### Retained user collecting loaylty points
+#### Retained user collecting loyalty points

-1. Got o main page with books listing
+1. Go to main page with books listing
-2. Log in to the account
+2. Log in
-3. Return to the main page
+3. Go back to main page with books listing
 4. Search for a book by name
 5. Go to book's details
 6. Add the book to basket